David Garrett © Source4fashion, Christine Blei

 Characteristic of the work of David Garrett is the blend of classical works with modern pop and rock music, as well as a high experiential factor at his concerts.
 For many of his fans, a Garrett concert was their first contact with classical music.
 Moreover, he has also succeeded in reaching a wider audience with strictly classical recordings.
 In the course of his career, Garrett has worked with some of the world’s leading conductors, including Claudio Abbado and Zubin Mehta.

 David Garrett will be presented with the award in the ‘Paulskirche’, Frankfurt, on 7 April and give a brief demonstration of his talent live on stage.

 The Frankfurt Music Prize has been awarded to personalities from the world of music for special achievements in the fields of interpretation, composition, musicology, teaching and services to music making and has been presented annually on the occasion of the Frankfurt Musikmesse since 1982.
 The donors are the Federal Association of German Musical Instrument Manufacturers (Bundesverband der Deutschen Musikinstrumenten-Hersteller e.
 V. - BDMH) and Messe Frankfurt GmbH.
 The Award is given annually in rotation to personalities the fields of classical and popular music.
-The winners honoured in Frankfurt in recent years include musicians such as Udo Lindenberg, Peter Gabriel, Keith Emerson, Anne Sofie von Otter, Marie-Luise Neunecker and, most recently, Ernie Watts.
+The winners honoured in Frankfurt in recent years include musicians such as Udo Lindenberg, Peter Gabriel, Keith Emerson, Anne Sofie von Otter, Marie-Luise Neunecker, Ernie Watts and, most recently, Peter Sadlo.